kdabir/tomcat-instance-manager/README.md

 ## Download and Installation
 We may clone this repository or just [Download](https://github.com/kdabir/tomcat-instance-manager/archive/master.zip) and extact the zip at desired location.

-Set the Environment Variable `CATALINA_HOME` to point to our Tomcat installation directory (not the Tomcat Instance manager scripts direct) and also set `JAVA_HOME` to point to Java installation.
+Set the Environment Variable `CATALINA_HOME` to point to our Tomcat installation directory (not the Tomcat Instance manager scripts dir) and also set `JAVA_HOME` to point to Java installation.

 ## Purpose